-As of the 2022 competition, the following are not recognized as sufficiently game critical (even if the ability to play soccer depends on these): Hand-written Soccer Behaviors, Natural Language detection, & Robot and GC Communication.
+As of the 2022-2023 competition, the following are not recognized as sufficiently game critical (even if the ability to play soccer depends on these): Hand-written Soccer Behaviors, Natural Language detection, & Robot and GC Communication.

 In their qualification application, teams may petition the technical committee to recognize other novel contributions not listed here.
-Additionally, a team that has participated at RoboCup for at least 3 yearsconsecutively may petition the technical committee to recognize contributions to non-game critical modules, such as developing infrastructure for the league5.
-A team may also petition for the technical committee to reconsider the list of game critical and non-game critical modules.
-Successful petitions will be public ally announced to the league for transparency.
+Additionally, a team that has participated at RoboCup for at least 3 years consecutively may petition the technical committee to recognize contributions to non-game critical modules, such as developing infrastructure for the league $\frac{4}{52}$ A team may also petition for the technical committee to reconsider the list of game critical and non-game critical modules.
+Successful petitions will be public ally publicly announced to the league for transparency.

-If a team that is otherwise eligible for qualification cannot provide sufficient evidence of the required contributions by the deadline for applications, then that team cannot initially may be qualified for RoboCup on probation.
-In this case, the team may be given the opportunity to become qualified subject to providing must provide evidence of the required contributions to become fully qualified by the registration deadline of the RoboCup event.
+If a team that is otherwise eligible for qualification cannot provide sufficient evidence of the required contributions by the deadline for applications, then that team may be qualified for RoboCup on probation.
+In this case, the team must provide evidence of the required contributions to become fully qualified by the registration deadline of the RoboCup event.
 If no suitable evidence is provided, the team's probationary qualification will lapse.